(Not So) Quick Bites - Episode 3 - Writing About Writer's Block

 That's it.
 Just start writing.
 Start writing anything.
 It may sound strange, but just starting putting words together on the page can eventually lead to something usable.

 This blog post started exactly that way.
-I had been researching information on another topic for this post, but I just couldn’t get my head around it.
+I had been researching information on another topic for this post, but I just couldn't get my head around it.
 I was in a dead spot; unable to find the words to start writing on that topic, as I had not fully wrapped my brain around it.
-(HINT: The next Quick Bites is gonna be about SSRF being its own number on the OWASP Top 10.)
 So, I started writing.
 I just started putting words on the page.
 Eventually, it became this very post that you, dear reader, are perusing right now.
 I literally started writing this post, because I needed to write myself into the next blog post.

-I’m hoping that I might have been of some help to someone who might get stuck when starting writing anything, whether it be documentation, a report, or a novel.
+I'm hoping that I might have been of some help to someone who gets stuck when starting to write anything, whether it be documentation, a report, or a novel.
 Sometimes, just walking your fingers across the keyboard for a bit can get you in the place you need to be to start writing quality content.